bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/posidonius.md

 title: Posidonius Of Rhodes
 born: -135
 died: -51
-keywords: Posidonius, philosophy, astronomy, mathematics, Stoic, Magnus effect, sine table
+keywords: posidonius,posidonius
-description: Posidonius, a Stoic philosopher, advanced astronomy and mathematics with his discovery of the Magnus effect, sine table, and laws of planetary motion.
+description: Posidonius was a Greek philosopher, astronomer and mathematician.
+He followed the Stoic doctrine and attemped to estimate the size of the Sun and moon.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---